ultimate271/notes/dastoyevsky/brothers01.04.md

 to affect even his moral side, as though something had awakened in this prematurely old man which had long been dead in his soul.

+### Alexey visits quietly the grave of his mother by Grigory, and Fyodor shows sudden interest in the monestary, but only superficially
 “Do you know,” he used often to say, looking at Alyosha, “that you are like her, ‘the crazy woman’ ”—that was what he used to call his dead wife, Alyosha’s mother.
 Grigory it was who pointed out the “crazy woman’s” grave